joaonlopes/redocly-cli-behind-proxy/README.md

 If something is not clear, create an issue, I'll try to answer

 I only tested this on Windows and for my specific case, it's very possible that it won't work for everybody.

+There is an issue with the organization parameter though, for some reason it requires having a redocly.yaml file.
+Otherwise the push won't recognize the organization.

+Run it using:

+ redocly push openapi.yaml --destination="API_REGISTRY@VERSION"